hichemck/movie_recommender/README.md

 # Recommender Web Application

-Hier is the [link](https://hichemck-recommender.herokuapp.com/) to the web application
+Hier is the [link](https://hichemck-recommender.herokuapp.com/) to the web application.